stonegold546/website/content/post/testing-covariance-based-sems.md

 # However, the next line suggests I load x7 on f1.
 The power is high, the MI is
 # significant, but the EPC is .38, less than .4, suggesting that we do not
 # consider this misspecification to be high enough to warrant modifying the
 # model.
-Same goes for the other suggested modification bar the final one here.
+Same goes for a number of suggested modifications with decision epc:nm.

-# Its power is high, but the MI is not statistically significant, so we can
+# Then there is a final group with high power, but the MIs are not
-# conclude there is no misspecification.
+# statistically significant, so we can conclude there is no misspecification.

+# Note that you can also tell lavaan what constitutes high power using the
+# `high.power = ` argument.
+75% is what SSV use and lavaan's default but you
+# can be flexible.
 ```

 Note that you make only one change to the model at a time.
-The EPC and MI, are calculated assuming other parameters are approximately correct, hence the way to run the steps above is to make one change, then re-request the MIs, EPC, from `lavaan`.
+The EPC and MI, are calculated assuming other parameters are approximately correct, hence the way to run the steps above is to make one change, then re-request the MIs, EPC, and power from `lavaan`.

 I believe this is the approach recommended by SSV, and following this approach would cause one to think about the model when using MIs, while taking statistical power to detect misspecification into account.
 It is possible to resolve all the non-inconclusive relationships (using theory, modifications, ...) and be left with a model where you do not have the power to detect the remaining misspecifications (a bunch of inconclusives).
 This would be another reason to reduce our confidence in our final modeling results.

 ---

-> P.S.: Another approach to latent variable model is PLS path modeling.
+> P.S.: Another approach to latent variable modeling is PLS path modeling.
 It is a method for SEMs based on OLS regression.
 It stems from the work of Hermann Wold.
 Wold was Joreskog's (LISREL) advisor, Joreskog was Muthen's (Mplus) advisor.
-This is why my title uses _covariance-based SEM_ instead of _latent variable models_.
+This is why my title uses _covariance-based SEM_ instead of _latent variable models_ or just _SEMs_.

 [^1]: McNeish, D., An, J., & Hancock, G. R. (2017).
 The Thorny Relation Between Measurement Quality and Fit Index Cutoffs in Latent Variable Models. _Journal of Personality Assessment_. https://doi.org/10.1080/00223891.2017.1281286
 [^2]: Saris, W. E., Satorra, A., & van der Veld, W. M. (2009).
 Testing Structural Equation Models or Detection of Misspecifications? _Structural Equation Modeling: A Multidisciplinary Journal, 16_(4), 561–582. https://doi.org/10.1080/10705510903203433